danielwertheim/routemeister/README.md

 # Routemeister
-Routemeister is build for assisting with in-process async message routing.
+Routemeister is a small NuGet built with one single purpose.
+Assisting with in-process async message routing.
+It can be used if you e.g. are dispatching messages cross process using RabbitMQ or ActiveMQ and then want to dispatch the message to typed handlers within the consuming process.

 ## Usage
 First, install it.
 It's distributed via NuGet.